How to Prevent Data Loss on NAS Thecus N7510 and Recover Files That Were Deleted

 It is recommended to regularly review these logs and set up event notifications or alerts to receive immediate notifications in case of any critical events.
 Additionally, keeping regular backups of the data stored on the NAS can help mitigate the risk of data loss.

-Although NAS N7510 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N7510 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view